jackr-m/mklotz/README.md

 3. Create a list to help you find/figure out what each program is for.
 4. Figure out how releases work
 5. Add option to print result to the console or a file for the programs that normally only print to a file
+6. Add nearest fraction converter for the INMMCONV program
+7. Add size-awareness for rounding (as measurements get smaller use more units when rounding)

 ## FAQ:
 ----